syncfusion-content/maui-docs/MAUI/DataForm/Working-with-DataForm.md

 {% endhighlight %}
 {% endtabs %}

-[GenerateDataFormItemEventArgs]`Link` provides the information about the auto-generated.
-[GenerateDataFormItemEventArgs.DataFormItem] `Link`  property returns the newly created `DataFormItem`.
+[GenerateDataFormItemEventArgs]  provides the information about the auto-generated[DataFormViewItem].
+[GenerateDataFormItemEventArgs.DataFormItem]   property returns the newly created `DataFormGroupItem`.

 ## Cancel DataFormItem generation of the data field

-You can cancel the specific [DataFormItem]`Link` adding to the data form by handling the `GenerateDataFormItem` event or by defining display attribute to avoid the particular data field being displayed.
+You can cancel the specific [DataFormItem] adding to the data form by handling the `GenerateDataFormItem` event or by defining display attribute to avoid the particular data field being displayed.

 #### Using attributes

-You can set [AutoGenerateField]`Link` to `false` for canceling the `DataFormItem` generation.
+You can set [AutoGenerateField] to `false` for canceling the `DataFormItem` generation.

 {% tabs %}
-{% highlight MainPage.xaml.cs %}
+{% highlight C# %}

-    private int id;
     [Display(AutoGenerateField = false)]
     public int ID { get; set; }